samSecurity04/Wazuh-soc-lab/README.md

 FIM database was corrupted.
 Rebuilt wazuh-db, restarted pipeline.
 Alerts appeared immediately.

 **Key lesson:** Always debug the manager-side pipeline, not the agent side.
 The agent watches and sends.
 The manager decides what becomes an alert.

-> 📸 Screenshot: FIM alert in alerts.json + confirmed in dashboard

 ---